 If you’d like to be added to our roster of volunteer interviewees and you’re a chapter member, please contact email@example.com.

-The Program committee coordinates the STC Chicago monthly Chapter meetings.
+The Programs committee coordinates the STC Chicago monthly Chapter meetings.
 The committee consists of a manager and one or more volunteer members.

 The program committee schedules and plans meetings that appeal to all members and will help them widen their knowledge of the field and their resource networks.

-- By the August AC meeting, having the final program schedule for the program year.
+- Set up a tentative program schedule for the year by the August AC meeting.
 You do not have to every speaker arranged, but you should have topics assigned to a month.

 - Preparing a budget of expenses and income.